housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 </html>
 {% endhighlight %}

-We can see that there's a `stylesheet` that is referenced as well as a JavaScript file.
+We can see that there's a style sheet file that is referenced as well as a JavaScript file.
 One thing we can do in order to help the fact that multiple requests are needed is to leverage [preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content):

 {% highlight html %}
 <html lang="en">